siennabienna/workshop_8/README.md

 # Finding my IP Adress as practice of using an API

-I first opened the ipify website and found the json API URL.
+I first opened the ipify website and found the API URL.
 I then made a simple sketch that would allow me to see my IP, to check I was retrieving the data correctly.

 ```js
 let ip;